 Can you imagine?
 78 people died because someone did not say the word emergency.

-How the findings applicable to maritime field
+How the findings applicable to the maritime field

 If you think there have not been similar incidents in the maritime field, think again.

-The similar findings may or may not have been documented in the investigation report.
+Similar findings may or may not have been documented in the investigation report.
 But there have been many such maritime incidents.

-Sinking of an Indian ship in the Bay of Biscay
+The sinking of an Indian ship in the Bay of Biscay

 For example, look at the incident of the sinking of an Indian cargo vessel in the Bay of Biscay in the mid-90s.
 This vessel was stuck in heavy weather in the Bay of Biscay.